 🕒 7 min read

-Creatine is one of the most researched and effective supplements for supporting strength, power and muscle growth.
+Creatine is one of the most researched supplements for supporting strength, power and performance during repeated bursts of high-intensity exercise.
 Yet despite its popularity, one question continues to dominate online searches: “How much creatine should I take?”

-In this article, we outline expert-recommended creatine dosages for different goals, helping you determine how much you need based on your body weight, training objectives and individual response.
+In this article, we outline evidence-based creatine dosages for different goals, helping you determine how much you need based on your body weight, training objectives and individual response.

 Maintaining consistently elevated muscle creatine levels ensures ATP can be replenished quickly, supporting performance and repeated efforts during training.